Owner-Operated

 Best For:

-• • Brush, saplings, small trees (typically 4–6" diameter)
+• • Brush, saplings, and small trees (commonly around 4–6" diameter; larger depends on species and site)

-• • Buckthorn, honeysuckle, prickly ash, wild rose
+• • Buckthorn, honeysuckle, prickly ash, wild rose and similar thickets

-• • Overgrown fields and neglected woodlots
+• • Overgrown fields/edges and neglected woodlots

 Limitations:

-• • Large trees require different equipment
+• • Large trees require a different approach

-• • Steep slopes may be inaccessible
+• • Extremely steep slopes may be inaccessible

 Before We Arrive